On the Service Rate Region of Reed-Muller Codes: Introduction

-Among linear codes, maximum distance separable (MDS) codes are particularly notable for achieving the optimal trade-off between redundancy and reliability~\cite{CodesForDSS:journals/ACMStorage/ZhirongYKPXYJ25,DSS:journals/pieee/DimakisRWS11}.
+Maximum distance separable (MDS) codes are particularly notable for achieving the optimal trade-off between redundancy and reliability~\cite{CodesForDSS:journals/ACMStorage/ZhirongYKPXYJ25,DSS:journals/pieee/DimakisRWS11}.
 Their SRRs have been rigorously analyzed under systematic encoding~\cite{SRR:journals/tit/AktasJKKS21}, where a water-filling allocation scheme was shown to be optimal.
-These results were later refined in~\cite{Service:preprint/arxiv/ly2025servicerateregionsmds}.
-Furthermore, authors in~\cite{Service:journals/siaga/AlfaranoKRS24} studied various geometric properties of SRR polytopes, including their volume, for linear codes in general.
-Given these developments, a natural next step is to investigate the SRRs of other code families with rich algebraic structure—most notably, higher-order Reed–Muller (RM) codes, whose SRRs remain largely uncharacterized.
-Although many storage allocation problems can be reformulated as hypergraph matching problems~\cite{allocations:journals/tcom/PengNS21} and solved using linear programming relaxations~\cite{LargeMatching:journals/jct/AlonFHRRS12}, these techniques become challenging to apply when the underlying graph structure associated with data/symbol recovery is highly complex or not explicitly known.
-RM codes, despite their elegant algebraic construction, induce intricate and only partially understood geometric structures, which significantly complicates SRR analysis.
+These results were later refined and generalized in~\cite{SRR:lySV2025}.
+Furthermore, the authors of~\cite {Service:journals/siaga/AlfaranoKRS24} studied various geometric properties of SRR polytopes of general linear codes, including their volumes.
+Given these developments, a natural next step is to investigate the SRRs of other code families with rich algebraic structure—most notably higher-order Reed–Muller (RM) codes, whose SRRs remain largely uncharacterized.
+Although many storage allocation problems can be reformulated as hypergraph matching problems~\cite{allocations:journals/tcom/PengNS21} and solved using linear programming relaxations~\cite{LargeMatching:journals/jct/AlonFHRRS12}, these techniques become challenging to apply when the underlying graph structure associated with data/symbol recovery is highly complex or is not explicitly known.
+RM codes, despite their elegant algebraic construction, induce intricate, only partially understood geometric structures that significantly complicate SRR analysis~\cite{SRR_RM_ISIT}.

-Originally introduced in~\cite{muller1954application}, RM codes were soon followed by Reed’s majority-logic decoder~\cite{reed1954class}.
+RM codes were introduced in 1954 by Muller~\cite{muller1954application}, and shortly thereafter Reed proposed a majority-logic algorithm~\cite{reed1954class}.
 Recently, RM codes have gained renewed attention for their capacity-achieving performance over binary symmetric and erasure channels~\cite{kudekar2017reed, Reeves, abbesandon}.
-Their applications span beyond communication—appearing in 5G NR~\cite{5gnr}, compressed sensing~\cite{calderbank2010construction}, and private information retrieval~\cite{beimel2005general}.
-In the context of SRR, their utility stems from the abundance of disjoint recovery sets (also called as repair groups) per message symbol, as revealed by Reed’s decoding algorithm, and their rich geometric structure~\cite{rm_survey}.
+Their applications span beyond communication—appearing in 5G NR~\cite{5gnr}, compressed sensing~\cite{calderbank2010construction}, private information retrieval~\cite{beimel2005general}, and quantum computation~\cite{Quantum_RM}.
+In the context of SRR, their utility comes from the abundance of disjoint recovery sets (also called repair groups) per message symbol, as revealed by Reed’s decoding algorithm, and their rich geometric structure~\cite{rm_survey}.